percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

    token = e0345eb4-35dd-3ddd-3b1e-e42bb9f2525d
    vault_ca = /data/keyring_vault_confs/vault_ca.crt

-The detailed description of these options can be found in the `upstream documentation <https://www.percona.com/doc/percona-server/5.7/management/data_at_rest_encryption.html#keyring-vault-plugin>`_.
+The detailed description of these options can be found in the `upstream documentation <https://www.percona.com/doc/percona-server/5.7/security/data-at-rest-encryption.html>`_.

-Vault-server is an external server, so make sure PXC node can reach the server.
+Vault-server is an external server, so make sure a PXC node can reach the server.

-.. note:: |PXC| recommends using the same keyring_plugin on all cluster nodes.
-Mixing keyring plugins is recommended only while transitioning from ``keyring_file`` -> ``keyring_vault`` or vice-versa.
+.. note:: Percona XtraDB Cluster recommends using the same keyring_plugin on all cluster nodes.
+Mixing keyring plugins is recommended only while transitioning from ``keyring_file`` to ``keyring_vault`` or vice-versa.

 All nodes do not need to refer to same vault server.
 Whatever vault server is used, it should be accessible from the respective node.
 Also